alexandru-savinov/BalancedNewsGo/memory-bank/progress.md

 - Several unrelated existing tests **fail** (API mocks, heuristic category).
 - These failures **do not block** current development but should be addressed before release.
 - Acceptable to **skip fixing these tests temporarily** to focus on core features.

 ---

+## Impact of Recent Changes

+The 2025 redesign and recent improvements have significantly enhanced the system's robustness, accuracy, and maintainability.
+The ensemble approach reduces LLM variability, while prompt refinements improve bias detection quality.
+API and frontend upgrades enable better user interaction and feedback collection.
+Continuous validation ensures ongoing improvements.
+Refactoring and SonarQube fixes have stabilized the codebase, paving the way for future enhancements.

+---